seeleteam/go-seele/README.md

-# ALERT: 23:59:59,30th April 2020 (PDT) will be the conclusion of Seele Team and Seele Foudation's cooperation.
-Due to funding issues, Seele Team will officially terminate its development and maintainance of Seele’s only official repository, `seeleteam/go-seele`.
-Future voluntary contributions are welcome, while Seele Team will no longer be held responsible for any risks involved with maintenance after said date.
+# ALERT:  Seele Team and Seele Foudation's cooperation will end at 24:00 (PDT), April 30, 2020.
+Unfortunately, due to funding issues, Seele Team will terminate the development and maintainance of Seele’s only official repository, `seeleteam/go-seele`.
+Future voluntary contributions are welcome.
+Seele Team will no longer be responsible for any risks involved with maintenance after said date.

 ---